ThatCoolCoder/spall/README.md

 The `meta/` dir of a project contains stuff that is not the app itself. `index.html` is the entry point into the app and is plain html.
 You should put stuff like linking to the renderer in there.

 The `static/` dir of a project holds static files that can be accessed in the built app from `static/`.

+The `common/` dir of a project holds Javascript files that can be accessed from elements and pages.
+Use it for shared functions or business logic - anything not directly tied to the frontend.

 When an app is built, files are created in the `build/` directory, which can then be used in a regular server like Apache.